 - Identify and report non-conforming practices.

-- Take corrective actions within scope of job responsibility for incidents where food hazards are not controlled.
+- Take corrective actions within scope of job responsibility for incidents where food hazards are identified.

 Store food safely.